 - Ability to maintain composure in fast-paced, potentially stressful situations.

-Graduation from a college or university accredited by the National League for Nursing with a bachelor's degree in nursing; plus one year of post-licensure experience as a nurse; or an associate's degree accredited by the National League for Nursing or equivalent program as determined by the Virginia State Board of Nursing; plus two years of post-licensure experience as a nurse.
+Graduation from a college or university accredited by the National League for Nursing with a bachelor's degree in Nursing; or an associate's degree accredited by the National League for Nursing or equivalent program as determined by the Virginia State Board of Nursing.
+PREFERRED QUALIFICATIONS:

 CERTIFICATES AND LICENSES REQUIRED: